cksystemsteaching/selfie/README.md

 #### Unary Operators

-Besides binary operators, expressions in C\* also feature unary operators for casting, changing the sign of integer values using the unary `-` operator, and dereferencing of pointers using the unary `*` operator.
-The three operators appear as options in the C\* grammar rule that defines the non-terminal `factor`, which we saw before, and is implemented in the procedure `compile_factor`, which we also discussed before.
+Besides binary operators, expressions in C\* also feature unary operators for casting, changing the sign of integer values using the unary `-` operator, dereferencing of pointers using the unary `*` operator, and obtaining the size of a type in bytes using the unary `sizeof` operator.
+All four operators appear, with the first three operators as options, in the C\* grammar rule that defines the non-terminal `factor`, which we saw before, and is implemented in the procedure `compile_factor`, which we also discussed before.

 > From prefix to postfix

-All three unary operators in C\* are *prefix* operators which means that they appear before, not after, their operand.
+All four unary operators in C\* are *prefix* operators which means that they appear before, not after, their operand.
 As with the binary infix operators in C\*, compilation of unary prefix operators requires remembering them until their operand is compiled.
-Only then, they can take effect through casting or code generation of postfix instructions, in reverse order of their relative occurrence since they are right-associative.
+Only then, they can take effect through casting or code generation of postfix instructions.
+With the unary operators appearing as options, this is done in reverse order of their relative occurrence since they are right-associative.
 So, dereferencing is done before changing signs which is done before casting.

+> Unary `sizeof` operator

+Compiling the `sizeof` operator is simpler than the others.
+In C\*, `sizeof` can only be applied to types of which there is only `uint64_t` and `uint64_t*`.
+In both cases, `sizeof` is supposed to evaluate to the value `8` because storing values of either type requires exactly `8` bytes in memory.
+Generating a single `addi` instruction that loads `8` into a temporary register does the job.

 > Cast